 And extracting the relevant indicators from the raw data is not always as easy as it sounds.
 While working on the SDG baseline report for children in Indonesia, we as analysts often had to make judgement calls despite the extensive metadata guidelines on each SDG indicator.
 Is a flushing pit latrine without a slab, where the faeces are disposed in a land hole comparable to a ‘flush or pour flush toilet to […] [a] pit latrine’ – hence an ‘improved sanitation facility’ – or not?

-Also, even if the data has been analysed, is it easily accessible?
+Also, even if a data analysis has been undertaken, is this easily accessible?
 Can one order the publication or download it?
 And even if one can download it, is it in a machine-readable format (such as .pdf) or not (like a scan)?
 Or is there even a possibility to download the data in tables separately?
 Or is one so lucky to have an entire website dedicated to present the data, (as is the case with the SDG baseline for children in Indonesia)?

 Data is political